An adjusted payoff-based procedure for normal form games: Asymptotic analysis

 Therefore, the corresponding continuous dynamics is given by

 where $\Phi: X \to \prod_{i \in A}\mathbb R^{|S^i|}$. \begin{remark} Observe that the following simple fact holds

-\end{remark} In the sequel we will show that asymptotic properties similar to those of \eqref{algocms} can be obtained for our process.
-This means that explicit conditions can be found to ensure that the process \eqref{APD} converges almost surely to a global attractor for the dynamics \eqref{dincont}.

-Recall that we have assumed that, for every $n \in \NN$ and $i \in A$, the mixed action $\sigma_n^{i} \in \Delta^i$ is component-wise bounded away from zero.
-The purpose of the next simple lemma is to verify that the same holds, almost surely, for the empirical frequencies of play. \begin{lemma} For $n \geq 1$, let $\sigma_n$ be a probability distribution over a finite set $T$ and let $i_{n+1}$ be an element of $T$ which is drawn with law $\sigma_{n}$ and assume $(\sigma_n)_n$ is adapted to the natural filtration generated by the history.
+\end{remark} In the following, we will show that asymptotic properties similar to those of \eqref{algocms} can be obtained for our process.
+This means that explicit conditions can be found to ensure that the process \eqref{APD} converges almost surely to a global attractor for the dynamics \eqref{dincont}.\\ Recall that we have assumed that, for every $n \in \NN$ and $i \in A$, the mixed action $\sigma_n^{i} \in \Delta^i$ is component-wise bounded away from zero.
+The purpose of the next simple lemma is to verify that the same holds, almost surely, for empirical frequencies of play. \begin{lemma} For $n \geq 1$, let $\sigma_n$ be a probability distribution over a finite set $T$ and let $i_{n+1}$ be an element of $T$ which is drawn with law $\sigma_{n}$ and assume $(\sigma_n)_n$ is adapted to the natural filtration generated by the history.
 For all $j \in T$, set